1. Can I listen to jazz and classical music on your website?

 1. What is"underwriting" and how can my organization underwrite on WRTI?

 If your company is looking for an on-air presence at WRTI, our underwriting department can help.
 As a public radio station we do not sell commercials; instead, WRTI acknowledges corporate contributions with 30-second underwriting announcements.
 To request a media kit, contact Rick Torpey, WRTI's Corporate Support Manager: Rick@wrti.org

 2. How do I get my PSA (public service announcement) on the air?

 Our guidelines include airing public service announcements for non-profit services only; we don't air PSAs for performances or concerts.
 Also, we cannot guarantee that each request will run.
 Electronic PSAs can be sent to firstname.lastname@example.org.

 1. Why does WRTI have on-air member drives?

 Membership income makes up the largest portion of WRTI's revenue, and the majority of WRTI's membership fundraising is accomplished through the mail and via its website.
 WRTI conducts several on-air member drives each year because they are the most effective and efficient way of communicating with our loyal listeners who are likely to support the station.
 Public radio is supported by listeners who value and listen to the programming.
-Almost 75% of WRTI's revenue comes from its 19,000 active members (listeners who have made contributions within the last 12 months), and 300 underwriters; the remainder comes from the Corporation for Public Broadcasting and Temple University.
+Eighty percent of WRTI's cash revenue comes from its 17,000 active members (listeners who have made contributions within the last 12 months), and underwriters; the remainder comes from grants, including support from the Corporation for Public Broadcasting and Temple University.
+Click here to pledge.

 1. What is High Definition (HD) Radio?